mylesagray/docker-helm-kubectl-jq-arm/README.md

 ## Run

 Example to just run helm on entry:
 `docker run --rm bskim45/helm-kubectl-jq helm`
 By default kubectl will try to use /root/.kube/config file for connection to the kubernetes cluster, but does not exist by default in the image.

 Example for use with personal administration or troubleshooting with volume mount for kubeconfig files:
 `docker run -it -v ~/.kube:/root/.kube bskim45/helm-kubectl-jq`
-The -v maps your host docker machine Kubernetes configuration directory (~/.kube) to the container's Kubernetes configuration directory (root/.kube).

 ## Build

 For doing a manual local build of the image:
 `make docker_build`

 This image is now fully automated via travisci.org.
 For reference this .travis.yml file can be validated via:
 `docker run --rm -it -v yourclonedreporoot:/project caktux/travis-cli lint ./.travis.yml`